jarun/nnn/README.md

 Filters support regexes to display only the matched entries in the current directory view.
 This effectively allows searching through the directory tree for a particular entry.
 Matching entries are shown instantly (search-as-you-type).

 Filters do not stack on top of each other.
 They are applied anew every time.
-There are 4 ways to reset a filter: <kbd>^L</kbd>, an empty filter expression, a search with no results or an extra backspace at the filter prompt (like vi).
+There are 3 ways to reset a filter: <kbd>^L</kbd>, a search with no matches or an extra backspace at the filter prompt (like vi).

 Examples: If you want to list all matches starting with the filter expression (a common use case), start the expression with a `^` (caret) symbol.
 To list all MKV files type `\.mkv`.